thesadru/disnake/docs/ext/commands/cogs.rst

 Special Methods
 -----------------

-As cogs get more complicated and have more commands, there comes a point where we want to customise the behaviour of the entire cog or bot.
+As cogs get more complicated and have more commands, there comes a point where we want to customise the behavior of the entire cog or bot.

 They are as follows: